34.1 C

 Objective

-A dedicated and eager university student working her way through an MBA degree at ABC College of Business, affiliated with the University of Calcutta.
 I am seeking an internship at a reputed Asset Management company, where I can use my passion for portfolio management, fundamental research, technical and critical analysis skills to create wealth for clients.
 I aspire to become a leading Fund Manager in the industry by building on my experience and passion in the area of portfolio management.

 Skills